University Policies

 Users are responsible for all activities originating from their account(s) and device(s), including all information sent from, intentionally requested, solicited or viewed from their account(s)/device(s).
 In order to educate users on appropriate cyber security practices and recognize cyber security incidents, all employees will be required to complete security awareness training within 30 days of initial employment and annually thereafter.
 In addition, all employees who fail phishing tests will be required to complete phishing awareness training.

-Users connecting to university computing systems or data from a personal device are responsible for ensuring the security of their personal device.
-Users should make every effort to ensure personal computing devices used to access university systems and data are free from malware and viruses.
+Users are prohibited from directly connecting to university computing systems or network from a personal device.
+Connection from a personal device to university computing systems and/or network should be through approved, University-provided VPN connections only.
+Even utilizing approved methods, users are responsible for the security of their personal devices.
+Users must ensure their personal computing devices used to access university systems and data are free from malware and viruses.
 Devices should be kept up to date with security patches and updates for operating systems and any installed software.
+Personal devices, such as personal laptops and cell phones are required to use the “WIU-OPEN” wireless network for connectivity.

 Users of university computing systems or data are required to take appropriate measures and due care to protect university computing systems and data and avoid damage.
 University computing resources may not be used for any of the following purposes or for any purpose which is illegal, immoral, unethical, dishonest, damaging to the reputation of the University, inconsistent with the mission of the University, or likely to subject the University to liability.
 Unauthorized uses include, but are not limited to: